Safety is the essential precondition for successful rail business in Europe.

-The success of positive safety culture in other high-risk industries has convinced leaders of the European rail sector, as well as European law-makers, to embrace this philosophy across the continent, thereby creating a harmonised market for rail safety management and reporting.
+In many high-risk domains tackling organisational and cultural aspects has become paramount to enhancing safety.
+The success of safety culture in those industries has convinced leaders of the European rail sector, as well as European law-makers, to embrace this philosophy across the continent.

-ERA has presented for the first time the signed declaration at the European Rail Safety Summit held from 10-12 April 2018 in Dubrovnik, Croatia.
+The Agency has presented for the first time the declaration at the European Rail Safety Summit held from 10-12 April 2018 in Dubrovnik, Croatia.
 More than 50 companies initially signed up to the declaration, and many have followed since then.

 Leadership plays a major role in the development of a positive safety culture.
 This key contribution is underlined in the European railway safety culture declaration and safety leadership has been identified as an enabler, part of the European railway safety culture model.